 - Disable SSH in the Screens Connect settings to avoid using SSH altogether

 Unfortunately, this modem does not support UPnP or NAT-PMP.
-You have two options:
+You have 3 options:

 This router, usually supplied by ISPs as a router/modem combo, doesn't seem to work well with Screens.
 Our recommendation is to put it in Bridge Mode and use a different router.
 Note that this is fairly complex and we can't provide additional support beyond this.